pingcap/tidb-dashboard/README.md

 - Optional: [Node.js](https://nodejs.org/) 12+ and [yarn](https://yarnpkg.com/) if you want to build
   the UI.

-### Build Dashboard Server
+### Build Standalone Dashboard Server

-Dashboard Server can be integrated into [pd](https://github.com/pingcap/pd), as well as compiled into a standalone binary.
-The following steps describes how to build the standalone TiDB Dashboard binary.
+**NOTE**: Dashboard Server can be integrated into [pd](https://github.com/pingcap/pd), as well as compiled into a standalone binary.
+The following steps describes how to build **the standalone TiDB Dashboard binary**.

 Standalone Dashboard Server contains the following components: